-- Age (<25 and 25+ years).

-- Gender (male, female and transgender).

-- Key population.
+- For people who inject drugs: Age (<25 and 25+ years). - For people who inject drugs: Gender (male, female and transgender). - Key population (sex workers, gay men and other men who have sex with men and transgender people).

 If the testing algorithm is available for hepatitis C screening, please include this information, especially if complementary or PCR testing is conducted.